ai-vee/dbt-release-cicd-templates/README.md

 Pushing new or modified code to a code base environment.
 This might include changes to transformation logic, new data models, adjustments to data pipelines, or any other code-based alterations.

-**Step**

-**Description**

 Code Review Approval

-Require code review process or multiple levels of approvals, ideally by Data Product Tech Lead
+- Require code review process or multiple levels of approvals, ideally by Data Product Tech Lead

 User Acceptance Testing Approval

-QA Team or Data Owner
+- QA Team or Data Owner

 Merge

-Once having 2 signoffs above indicates it’s ready to ship.
+- Once having 2 signoffs above indicates it’s ready to ship.
 The release branch gets merged into the base branch.

 Release Tag

-Automatic tagging with a release version number preparing for the actual release of datasets
+- Automatic tagging with a release version number preparing for the actual release of datasets

 ### Release _Dataset Changes_